-Mr. Thompson serves as our Chairman, President and Chief Executive Officer and brings more than two decades of executive leadership experience, and a history of strategic focus, enhancing high-performance teams and stockholder value creation.
+Mr. Thompson serves as our Chairman, President and Chief Executive Officer and brings more than two decades of executive leadership experience across retail, accounting, governance and finance, and a history of strategic focus, enhancing high-performance teams and stockholder value creation.